kaiomedau/rando-me/README.md

 - Upload the contents of the `server folder` to your server
 - Inform the final API address to `popup.js`

+### Structure
+All extensions will be kept inside the, also called, `extensions` folder.
+> Note that the `chrome` folder is the only one containing ready to use code.
+All the others still under development.

 ----
 # Setup
 ### Server Setup: